pbrovarnik/scalable-log-reader/README.md

+Problem: Sorting logs 🕒 chronologically 🕒 from multiple sources, both in Synchronous and Asynchronous manner.
+Addressing the problem of storing logs in memory if a source contains millions of entries and can be exabytes in size.

+Solution: Use of a min-heap for sorting, reading logs once-at-a-time, and the asynchronous solution, since there’s a “flight time” a buffer is used.

 ## Instructions

 We have a number of [**log sources**](https://github.com/sesolabor/coding-challenge/blob/master/lib/log-source.js).
 Each log source contains N log entries.
 Each entry is a javascript object with a timestamp and message.
 We don't know the number of log entries each source contains - however - we do know that the entries within each source are sorted 🕒 **chronologically** 🕒.